News

 Dec 2023

-Lex Group Inc. and LPC Avocat Inc. have launched a national class action against Rogers, Bell and Telus alleging that they prominently and falsely advertised their mobile plans as having “unlimited data”, but failed to adequately disclose to their customers (or sometimes to disclose at all) that there were significant reductions in data speed (referred to in the industry as “throttling”), after their customers reached a certain data cap.
+Lex Group Inc. and LPC Avocat Inc. have launched a national class action against Rogers alleging that they prominently and falsely advertised their mobile plans as having “unlimited data”, but failed to adequately disclose to their customers (or sometimes to disclose at all) that there were significant reductions in data speed (referred to in the industry as “throttling”), after their customers reached a certain data cap.

-The Applicant further alleges that Rogers misled consumers in the marketing of its “Roam Like Home” service because Rogers throttles its customers when they are abroad.
+The Applicants further allege that Rogers misled consumers in the marketing of its “Roam Like Home” service because Rogers throttles its customers when they are abroad.
 As such, their mobile service does not “Roam Like Home” (rather at significantly lesser speeds and functionality).

 Proposed Classes: